junzhang6/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-The result of mean and median total number of steps taken per day is pretty much the same as before.
+ - **The result of mean and median total number of steps taken per day is pretty much the same as before.
 However, the histograms are slightly different.
-The data with NAs filled captures more observations of total number of steps around 10000.
+The data with NAs filled captures more observations of total number of steps around 10000**.

 ## Are there differences in activity patterns between weekdays and weekends?